Moonpig/tech-test-dotnet-backend/readme.md

 ---

-Parts 1 and 2 have already been completed albeit lacking in quality, please look at refactoring this into something that you consider to be clean and well tested.
+Parts 1 & 2 have already been completed albeit lacking in quality, please check the implementation of these and look at refactoring it into something that you consider to be clean and well tested.

 Then extend your solution to capture the requirments listed in part 3.